Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-94UgcPML6FI.md

 ### Transcript

-> i mean more updates are planned don't know honestly at this point
+> I mean more updates are planned don't know honestly at this point